gvdr/gvdr.github.io/Talks/2015_Granada/slides.md

 vcv(X_e|evolutionary model) ~ vcv(X)

 # More questions (than answers)

-* There actually is phylogenetic signal
+* There is phylogenetic signal
-* It is (quite) weak
+* It is quite weak
 * It saturates with dimensionality
 * Fine wirings may be deceiving
-* Null model is inadequate
+* Evolutionary model is inadequate

 # (Not a) Conclusion
 Spoiler 1: Evolutionary distinctiveness vs. Web Centrality